-Consultation with WBC suggests that there are plans afoot to re-develop Europa Pools.
+Consultation with WBC suggests that the future of Europa Pools is being considered.
 The Authority is committed to replacing the facility.
 It remains to be seen whether this will be with a similar type of leisure water facility or a more traditional swimming pool which can accommodate a greater number of swimming lessons and provide more opportunity for water-based activity.

 Given the public's demand and desire for quality facilities there is a requirement to ensure that facilities are improved and upgraded with a view to improving quality.
-Key findings for swimming pools from the Needs Assessment (June 2019) suggests the need to:
+Key findings for swimming pools from the Needs Assessment (January 2021) suggests the need to:

-- Ensure that ageing stock is renewed or replaced throughout the life span of the new Local Plan to ensure that the present water space is, at the very least is retained. - Consider a long-term master plan for water for Wirral, which will ensure that improved quality and opportunity are continuously available to residents in the future. - Develop partnership agreements or streamlining of club use (i.e. amalgamation of clubs) which might enable more water space to be made available for classes and other aquatic sports, should demand dictate. - Consider the options for replacement of Europa Pools ensuring sufficient teaching space, that a range of aquatic sports is catered for and that any new build is financially viable.
+- Retain the current level of swimming pool space available to the public.
+Even the ones with limited use serve different sections of the community, which cannot be guaranteed at other facilities. - Ensure that ageing stock is renewed or replaced throughout the life span of the new Local Plan to ensure that the present water space is, at the very least is retained. - Consider a long-term master plan for water for Wirral, which will ensure that improved quality and opportunity are continuously available to residents in the future. - Develop partnership agreements or streamlining of club use (i.e. amalgamation of clubs) which might enable more water space to be made available for classes and other aquatic sports, should demand dictate. - Consider the options for replacement of Europa Pools ensuring sufficient teaching space, that a range of aquatic sports is catered for and that any new build is financially viable.